-- I have been working as a faculty member at Dhaka University since 2014 (currently on study leave).
+- Faculty member, University of Dhaka since 2014 (currently on study leave).

-- I did BA (Hons) and MA in World Religions and Culture from Dhaka University in 2012 and 2013.
+- BA (Hons) and MA in World Religions and Culture from Dhaka University in 2012 and 2013.

-- I have been awarded the Commonwealth Scholarship for my MA and PhD at the University of Leeds.
+- Commonwealth Scholarship for my MA and PhD at the University of Leeds.

-- I did MA in Religious Studies and Global Development from the University of Leeds in 2017.
+- MA in Religious Studies and Global Development from the University of Leeds in 2017.